Saint-Germain-en-Laye: Saint-Germain parish church

-The parish church, which is dedicated to Germain of Paris, was originally constructed in the eleventh century, and the present building (the fourth on the site) was built in the 1820s in a Neoclassical style, with six Tuscan columns supporting a pediment on the main façade.
+The parish church, which is dedicated to Germain of Paris, was originally constructed in the eleventh century.
+The present building, the fourth on the site, was built in the 1820s in a Neoclassical style, with six Tuscan columns supporting a pediment on the main façade.
 The church houses the mausoleum of James II of England and was visited by Queen Victoria in 1855.

 The organ, originally installed in 1698, was rebuilt by Aristide Cavaillé-Coll in the nineteenth century and refurbished in 1903.
 The church's organists have included Albert Renaud (1891–1924), Albert Alain (1924–1971) and Marie-Claire Alain (1971–2010).